Ethodeus/js-coding-challenges/README.md

 ## Lessons Learned:

-This is one of the best examples I like to go back to keep track of my progress and what i've learned:
+Here is a detailed example of the progress I've made with the new things I've learned.
 <br>
 <br>
 <p align='center'>